okta/okta-mobile-swift/Sources/AuthFoundation/AuthFoundation.docc/ManagingUserCredentials.md

 ## Storing a token

-When you first receive a ``Token``, you can use the ``Credential/store(token:tags:)`` static function to save the token in local storage.
-This function lets you supply optional tags to assign to the token, to simplify the process of retrieving those credentials at a later date.
+When you first receive a ``Token``, you can use the ``Credential/store(_:tags:security:)`` static function to save the token in local storage.
+This function lets you supply optional tags to assign to the token to simplify the process of retrieving those credentials at a later date, or security settings to control how the token is stored.

-An additional function ``Credential/with(token:)`` will return a credential object based on the given token.
-If that token hasn't yet been stored, it will be automatically stored for you.
-If this method is called multiple times with the same token, the same shared Credential instance will be returned.
+If you know the unique ID for a given token, you can use the ``Credential/with(id:prompt:authenticationContext:)`` function to retrieve an individual credential.
+The optional `prompt` and `authenticationContext` arguments can be used to supply additional information when accessing tokens secured behind biometrics, with an optional `LAContext`.

+When multiple credentials are stored, the ``Credential/find(where:prompt:authenticationContext:)`` method can be used to retrieve credentials based on custom tags, or claims defined within the credential's ID token.

 ## Working with the default credential